1830 – Culver Road is laid out.

 1865 – James Vick purchased the Union Park property from Joseph Hall in 1866.
 Along with the track the purchase included Hall’s nurseries.
 Vick was very successful with his seed farm, but eventually he broke the property into small parcels and sold it for housing.
 Vick Park A and B were the north-south legs of the track, and the curved section of Park Avenue that connects them (originally Crescent Street) is the southern end of the old race track.

-1870 – Harvard Street, although named for a developer’s brother-in-law, not the college, started the adoption of college names for streets in the area.
+1870 – Harvard Street, though named for a developer’s brother-in-law, was the catalyst for naming some streets in the Park Avenue area after colleges.
 Harvard Street began at Meigs Street in the early 1870’s and was gradually extended eastward to Culver Road by 1900.

 1874 – City annexes the land east to Culver Road.